apotheon/myrfu/README.md

 * Follow instructional materials on the [Myrddin website][myr]; reformat code samples in my own particular idiom for mental-muscle memory, and run them.
   This stuff goes in the `myrsite` directory for now.
+In addition to the examples on the homepage, see also the [tutorial][myrtut] page.

 * Write toy programs of my own devising for exploratory practice.
 This stuff goes in the `adhockery` directory for now.